Meghanab1909/HOSPITO/README.md

 **hospito main - formatting.py** - This page is responsible for the hospital management system.
 The features are Add Patient, Condition Stable, Waiting Time, Search Data, Remove Record, Patients left to Operate.

 **exit.py** - This is the exit page of the project.

-**VIDEO-2022-12-31-20-51-26.mp4** - This is the screen recording of the project.
-If the video does not load, please download it.
-Screen recording helps get a better idea of the project.